Bennington History - A Colorized Journey Through the 19th-20th Century - Volume 2 by Tim Wager

 PREFACE Being a self described, self taught computer NERD with a need to try anything once, this is my new venture, the Art of colorizing historical Black & White images of my home town, Bennington, Vermont.
 This Art died out shortly after WWII and Is seeing a comeback thanks to the numerous computer software programs coming on to the market today.

 Every image shown here is cropped from the original Black & White glass plate negative.
 This expands the finer details which would otherwise be lost in the background.
 The dates given are those used to identify the years each photographer was in service in the Bennington area.
 If a known date is available, it will be placed in the caption.

 Because I wasn't around 120 years ago, the colors I used are my personal preference in what I envision they would have been.
 All colors used come from various color palettes of the era.

-Flash forward to my mission: Using various software programs with modern technology, a few years of trial and error, and I'm off to colorize as many black and white images as possible.
+Flash forward to my mission: Using various software programs with modern technology (I do not use Photoshop), a few years of trial and error, and I'm off to colorize as many Black & White images as possible.
 This task ls more than simply colorizing, it requires preparing the Images by adjusting light levels, contrast, shadowing and eliminating haze from images created by the glass plate negatives.
 After that there is the research to create the proper era color palette.
-From there, it's place headphones on head, crank up the volume and drift off Into the 19th and 20th Century.
+From there, it's place headphones on head, crank up the volume and drift off Into the 19th - 20th Century.

 PRODUCT DETAILS Publication Date: 2018 Publisher: Tim Wager Product Dimensions: 8.5 x 11 x .125 inches Format: Soft Cover Pages: 48 Photos: 48